-The first phase is the most important one because it is during this phase that you lay down the necessary ground work for what is to follow next.
-During this step it is very important to do substantial research and brainstorming before moving on to the next phase.
+The first phase is the most important one because it is during this phase that you lay down the necessary groundwork for what is to follow next.
+During this step, it is very important to do substantial research and brainstorming before moving on to the next phase.
 You need to do the homework and have answers to questions like – What is the main aim of this App?
 Who is the target audience?
 Which platform should you target first?
 Is the App going to be free or paid?

-Once you have all this information then the next thing which you need to do is to lay down the cost and the time for App development.
+Once you have all this information then the next thing you need to do is to lay down the cost and the time for App development.

 Phase 2: Mental Prototyping

 Once you are done with the research and have laid down the costs involved then the next phase involves preparing a detailed scope of work.
-You need to do a mental prototyping of your App and draw your ideas in the form of sketches on a whiteboard.
-This will be the first visual representation of the ideas which you collected in Phase 1 and it will help you uncover usability issues.
+You need to do mental prototyping of your App and draw your ideas in the form of sketches on a whiteboard.
+This will be the first visual representation of the ideas that you collected in Phase 1 and it will help you uncover usability issues.